 Depending on the type of technology, solar panels typically convert between 8% and 18% of the available energy in sunlight to electrical energy.
-Crystalline panels have higher efficiency than amorphous panels but also cost more and their performance declines to a greater extent in high temperatures.
-Efficiency is not the only factor for which type of panel you are best to install.
+Crystalline panels have higher efficiency than amorphous panels, but they also cost more and their performance declines to a greater extent in high temperatures.
+Efficiency is not the only factor when deciding which type of panel to install.

-All of GEM Energy’s high-efficiency solar collectors come with a 10-12-year manufacturer’s warranty and a 25 year performance guarantee that offers a guarantee that your panels will be performing at least 80% as well as they do now in year 25 giving you peace-of-mind and smooth operation of your business or home.
+All of GEM Energy’s high-efficiency solar collectors come with a 10-12-year manufacturer’s warranty and a 25 year performance guarantee.
+The performance guarantee gives you peace-of-mind that your panels will be performing at least 80% as well as they do now in year 25.

 Producing electricity with photovoltaics (PV) emits no pollution, produces no greenhouse gases, and uses no finite fossil fuel resources.
 The environmental benefits of PV are great.
 But just as we say that it takes money to make money, it also takes energy to save energy.
 The term “energy payback” captures this idea.
-How long does a PV system have to operate to recover the energy and associated generation of pollution and CO2 that went into making the system, in the first place?
+How long does a PV system have to operate to recover the energy and associated generation of pollution and CO2 that went into producing the system?

 Energy payback estimates for rooftop PV systems are 4, 3, 2, and 1 years: 4 years for systems using current multi-crystalline silicon PV modules, 3 years for current thin-film modules, 2 years for anticipated multi-crystalline modules, and 1 year for anticipated thin-film modules (see Figure 1).
 With energy paybacks of 1 to 4 years and assumed life expectancies of 30 years, 87% to 97% of the energy that PV systems generate won’t be plagued by pollution, green- house gases, and depletion of resources.

 GEM Energy Australia is one of the leading suppliers and accredited installers of solar systems in Australia.
-Simply enquire online or call GEM Energy Australia today to install solar panels today and start getting free electricity straight from the sun.
+Simply contact us online or via phone today to install solar panels and start getting free electricity straight from the sun.

 GEM Energy Australia only offers premium equipment coupled with solutions that are 100% custom engineered to your requirements.
 We are chosen by over 50 households per month and more than 10 businesses for their energy efficiency needs because of our reputation, quality equipment, industry leading knowledge and capabilities and competitive finance packages.

-All of our warranties are backed by billion dollar companies, not local importers so you have peace of mind that all your warranty needs will be catered for.
+All of our warranties are backed by billion dollar companies, not local importers so you have peace of mind that all your warranty needs will be catered to.